Donald Trump wins New Hampshire primary – DW – 01/24/2024

 What were the results of the primary?

-With nearly 20% of the votes counted, Trump had 52.9%, beating out Haley, who trailed with 45.7% of the vote, according to AP estimates.
+With 81% of the votes counted, Trump had 54.8%, beating out Haley, who trailed with 43.6% of the vote, according to AP estimates.

+Trump will win at least 12 New Hampshire delegates to Haley's 9, with 1 still up for grabs, according to Edison Research's initial projection.

 Reports during the day suggested that voter turnout had been high.